How to sell cookies online and make your passion into a real business

 When building your brand, aim for consistency in your visuals and messaging, just like Jappacakes.

 They’ve created a strong brand identity that is playful and cohesive, helping them stand out.
-Start by choosing a logo, color palette, and tone that reflects your cookie business’s personality, and use it across your website, packaging, and social media to create a unified experience for your customers.
+Once you’ve got a logo, color palette, and tone that reflects your cookie business’s personality, use it consistently across your website, packaging, and social media to create a unified experience for your customers.

 3. Register your business and get the necessary permits